A H D C

 Session 4A, Chair: Isabelle Mansour

-Macarthur Health Precinct – Innovative Partnership Model, Taya Kirris, Northwest Healthcare Properties REIT, Charles Wheeler, GenesisCare.
+Macarthur Health Precinct – Innovative Partnership Model, Taya Kirris, Northwest Healthcare Properties REIT, Kathy Simon, GenesisCare.

 The Macarthur Health Precinct (MHP) is a multi-stage development designed to provide much-needed healthcare services to the rapidly growing Macarthur region in Sydney.
 Campbelltown City Council has partnered with GenesisCare and Northwest to create a health and wellness precinct for the Campbelltown and Macarthur catchment area.
 This innovative partnership model has allowed the council to secure a development partner, transforming underutilised land near the public hospital and Campbelltown CBD into a hub for health and education.